lgs195/OLVD/README.md

 # OLVD: An outdoor LWIR-VIS DoFP polarization images dataset

-This repository is the dataset for the paper “Efficient Polarization Demosaicking using Low-Cost Edge-Aware and Inter-Channel Correlation”.
+This repository is the dataset for the paper "Efficient Polarization Demosaicking using Low-Cost Edge-Aware and Inter-Channel Correlation" and project [PFDAENet](https://github.com/lgs195/PFDAENet).

 The dataset consists of several thousand simultaneously or individually captured LWIR and VIS DoFP images.